rntmc/My_TMS/newNote.md

 - [] Supplier Database: adjust opening hours to accept blank days or create drop down list

-- [] automatically generate order ID
+- [X] automatically generate order and load ID
 - [] implement googleAPI to validate address (USA Only)
 - [] add distance and freight cost to Orders
 - [x] Order Component: if status is Open, show confirm button(carrier & admin only)